datmo/datmo-tutorials/README.md

     * `snapshot inspect` - See in-depth info about a single snapshot

   * **State recreation & reproducibility**
+    * `env setup` - Use one of our preconfigured environments, or bring your own!
     * `snapshot checkout` - Revert the project state to the version from a different snapshot
-    * `datmo task run` - Run a containerized task for easy environment handling
+    * `task run` - Run a containerized task for easy environment handling
+    * `notebook` - A streamlined way to spin up a Jupyter notebook

 For smaller examples with more isolated datmo feature demonstration, you can view the official core repository [here](https://github.com/datmo/datmo/tree/master/examples).